marksunner/storytelling-psychology/README.md

 ## About

-These materials were developed through decades of real-world presentation experience — from panicked first presentations to Radio 4 interviews, corporate keynotes to training courses.
+These materials were developed through decades of real-world presentation experience — from panicked first presentations to TV & Radio interviews, corporate keynotes to training courses.

 The approach is grounded in **communication psychology**, not showmanship.
 The goal isn't to perform — it's to make ideas land.